hkuspace-pu/assessment-2-COMP2001HK-yiu.wong-1/README.md

 assessment-2-benjaminywong created by GitHub Classroom

 This projects is developed by Java with Spring Boot Framework, Freemaker Framework and Bootstrap Framework.
-Both part 1 & part 2 use MVC design pattern to be developed.
+Both part 1 & part 2 use MVC design pattern to develop.

+Since there is no web server provided, the API on part 1 and Web Application on part 2 are hosted locally.

 Assessment 2 Part 1 API Showcase
 ================================